velolabs/lattis_sdk_ios_public/README.md

 ellipse?.connect(handler: self)
 ```

-or you can unsubscribe to lock updates if it's already connected
+or you can subscribe to lock updates if it's already connected
 ```swift
 ellipse?.subscribe(self)
 ```